 3. Trendy items that don't make sense anymore

 Remember when origami skirts were a thing?
 Or when sneaker wedges were everywhere?
 We don't think these trends will come back.
-It's time to get rid of them.
+It's time to give them away.
 That said, here's a quick guide on how to be a wiser shopper of trendy fashion items (Go straight to number 5 if you want the info fast).

 4. Damaged or stained items